Softlr/Selenium.WebDriver.Extensions/README.md

 Install-Package Selenium.WebDriver.Extensions
 ```

-This will install the full package containing jQuery, Sizzle and query selector support.
+This will install the full package containing jQuery, Sizzle and core selectors support.
 If you want to use only specific extensions you can do this by installing a specific package in Package Manager Console.

 ```posh
 Install-Package Selenium.WebDriver.Extensions.JQuery